 - Visible Movement – When a person with RLS sits or lies down, the movement or jerking of their feet or toes may be witnessed by others.

-Although family history and high caffeine ingestion may cause RLS, the etiology is unknown in most cases.
+Although family history and high caffeine ingestion may affect RLS, the actual causes of restless leg syndrome are unknown in most cases.
 Restless legs syndrome can also be a secondary problem, brought on by other conditions.
 Examples include:

 - Pregnancy – Many women experience RLS in the last months of pregnancy.
 This may be related to an iron deficiency.
 Left untreated, the symptoms often go away after delivery.

 - Iron Deficiency Anemia – A lack of iron in the blood may not allow a muscle to rest.

 - Neurologic Lesions – People with spinal cord tumors, peripheral nerve lesions, or spinal cord injury often report symptoms of RLS.

 - Drug Side Effects – Medications including tricyclic antidepressants, anti-nausea and anti-seizure drugs, selective serotonin reuptake inhibitors (SSRIs), lithium, and some cold and allergy drugs may increase or trigger RLS symptoms.
 In addition, withdrawal from sedatives may trigger RLS.

 Other conditions suspected of contributing to RLS include sleep apnea, narcolepsy, varicose veins, thyroid problems, or problems with hand or feet nerves.